MathFactBoost! +Hands on Science

 We spend every morning, all week, working on math facts.
 We do timed worksheets, math fact relays, math fact battles, and even some tests.
 It's all math facts, all morning.
 Of course, these are little kids -- they need to run around and play -- but all running and all play will involve some math: math fact races, anyone?

 And, of course, kids cannot live by math facts alone.
 So, after lunch, we sink into some hands-on science.
-We'll cover the science spectrum from life science (growing some plants and some brine shrimp) to physics (electricity, magnetism, gravity) and chemistry (What kinds of polymers can we create and why do they behave like that?).
-Students will build vehicles, circuits, ecosystems, and slimes of all kinds.
+We'll cover the science spectrum from life science (growing some cultures and some brine shrimp) to physics (electricity, magnetism, gravity) and chemistry (What kinds of polymers can we create and why do they behave like that?).
+Students will build simple machines, circuits, ecosystems, and slimes of all kinds.
 Best of all, they will learn the science behind those creations and we hope to inspire them to do more science on their own, using what they learn in camp as a launching board!

 Not only will this camp be all kinds of academic fun, but students should leave the camp with a great foundation in math facts and science, which will be a great foundation to keep building skills over the rest of the summer.